navya2036/synergy/README.md

 - Create and manage projects with descriptions, categories, and required skills
 - Define team size and manage project members
-- Track project status and progress
+- Track project status (Active / Completed)
 - View projects created and joined by a user

 ### 🤝 Team Collaboration

-- Real-time team chat using Socket.IO (with persistent chat history)
+- Real-time team chat using Socket.IO with persistent chat history
 - Join request system with approval/rejection workflow
 - Task management with priorities, deadlines, and status tracking
 - Meeting scheduler with email notifications and attendance tracking